slapd−meta — metadirectory backend to slapd

 the value is passed across rewrite contexts

-parameter dereferencing; <name> must refer to
+$parameter dereferencing; <name> must refer to

 an existing parameter; the idea is to make some